Harzah2/bbcode/README.txt

-Drupal bbcode.module README.txt
+Backdrop bbcode.module README.txt
 ==============================================================================

-The Drupal bbcode.module adds a BBCode filter to Drupal.
+The Drupal bbcode.module adds a BBCode filter to Backdrop.
 This allows you to use HTML-like tags as an alternative to HTML itself for adding markup to your posts.
 BBCode is easier to use than HTML and helps to prevent malicious users from disrupting your site's formatting.